Green Campus in the City

-The programmatic needs on the short, middle and long term were analyzed in detail and combined in a phased development plan that will ensure that every new project will a step in the right direction of the realization of a shared vision.
+The programmatic needs for the short, middle and long term were analysed in detail and combined in a phased development plan that will ensure that every new project will be a step in the right direction towards realising a shared vision.
 The maximal building envelopes and spatial guidelines for the future buildings are set out.
 The new buildings are strategically located to help reinforce the coherence and image of the campus.
-This way, the campus will be given a new face towards different entrances.
-The future entrances take the shape of wide green spaces opening the campus towards its surroundings.
+This way, the campus will be given a new face at different entrances.
+The future entrances take the shape of wide green spaces, opening the campus towards its surroundings.

 Scope of work

 Masterplan for the development of the Technology Campus in Ghent

 DELVA (landscape architect), DUSS (expert sustainability and energy), MINT (expert mobility)

 7 ha project area